cucumber-attic/website/apps/dynamic/views/_posts/cucumber-jvm-languages-support.md

 # Cucumber-JVM is dropping support of JVM Languages #

 Cucumber JVM is developed by volunteers who are all donating part of their spare time.
 Currently the core team of Cucumber-JVM consists of 3-4 people.
-This makes it hard to keep up with current developments in Cucumber such as upgrading Gherkin, adding Tag Expresssions and Cucumber Expressions, while also solving issues and evaluating pull requests.
+This makes it hard to keep up with current developments in Cucumber, such as upgrading Gherkin, adding Tag Expressions and Cucumber Expressions, while also evaluating issues and pull requests.

-To be able to keep developing cucumber-jvm we are looking to focus more on new and most used features, by decreasing our workload a little.
+To be able to keep developing cucumber-jvm, we are looking to focus more on the languages and components that are used the most.
-To this end we started looking at how Cucumber was used.
-In short, we found that most people are using Java, combined with JUnit or TestNg as a test framework.
+W started looking at how Cucumber was used.
+We found that most people are using Java, combined with JUnit or TestNg as a test framework.
-About half our users don't use a DI-container.
-The other half uses Picocontainer, Spring or Guice.
+About half our users don't use a DI container; the other half uses Picocontainer, Spring or Guice.
+For more details, see below.

 We can also see that many languages aren't used much at all.
-The language modules are fairly complex and consume a good amount of time, we have decided to stop supporting them.
+Since the language modules are fairly complex and consume a large amount of time, we have decided to stop supporting them.
+By decreasing our overall workload, we will be able to focus more on those components that used the most.
-This means that the Scala, Groovy, Clojure, Jython, JRuby, Rhino, and Gosu implementations of Cucumber are no longer supported.
+Unfortunately, this means that the Scala, Groovy, Clojure, Jython, JRuby, Rhino, and Gosu implementations of Cucumber are no longer supported.

-While these implementations have been removed from the cucumber-jvm project, they are still available as part of the cucumber project.
+While these implementations have been removed from the cucumber-jvm project, they are still available as part of the Cucumber project.
-If you are interested in maintaining any of these implementations, please hop into Slack so we can set you up!
+If you are interested in maintaining any of these implementations, please [contact us](https://cucumber.io/support) so we can set you up!

 ## Cucumber Usage  ##